 Presenters: Gippsland dairy farmer, Marian Macdonald and Agriculture Victoria Climate Specialist – Graeme Anderson

-This webinar also included a panel discussion with Maria Rose, author of the 8 Milking the Weather (MtW) case studies.
-Marian, Graeme and other MtW case study farmers joined the webinar discussion.
+This webinar also includes a panel discussion with Maria Rose, author of the Milking the Weather (MtW) case studies.
+Marian, Graeme and other MtW case study farmers also join the webinar discussion.

 Date: 22 March 2018

 Presenter: Ash Wallace, Regional Research Agronomist, Agriculture Victoria

 Outline: Nitrogen fertiliser is a key input for broadacre cropping in Australia, however the efficiency of converting nitrogen (N) fertiliser into crop yield is not as high as it could be.

 By applying N fertiliser below the soil surface / 'inter-row' during the growing season it may be possible to alleviate some of the issues associated with conventional methods of applying N.